Now let’s talk green LED lighting. Saving energy with Greg Merritt, vice president, marketing and public affairs, Cree, Inc.

 Evaluate lifecycle costs

 To match the light output and lifetime of a Cree® LED downlight, traditional lighting would consume 3,250 kilowatt-hours, and need to be replaced about 25 times, costing over $465.
 Most LED lighting products are designed to last 50,000 hours, 50 times the life of an incandescent bulb.
 That’s nearly 12 years in a 24/7 commercial environment, virtually eliminating maintenance costs.
 You might never change another light again.
 In fact, if you ran one LED lamp for 6 hours per day every day, it is projected to last for nearly 23 years.
 That is five presidential elections, time for a home remodeling and two generations.

 Does the product or service help improve other processes?

 Employee satisfaction and productivity are critical areas in which to invest – offering fiscal and emotional return.
 In fact, stress costs companies somewhere between $200 and $300 billion each year.
 While some behaviors take multiple approaches to curb, creating a productive work environment can support improved employee experiences.
 The World Green Building Council investigated a range of office design factors, from indoor air quality to thermal comfort and daylighting and more – and found that the design of an office has a material impact on the health, wellbeing and productivity of its occupants.

-Westcor Land and Title insurance, for example, cited improved productivity after converting unsatisfactory fluorescent office lighting to Cree LED lighting.
+Westcor Land and Title insurance, for example, cited improved productivity after converting.
+That’s from unsatisfactory fluorescent office lighting to Cree green LED lighting.
 Employees and managers thank the new technology’s superior color quality and rendering as well as quieter ceilings for a better overall working environment, backed by less maintenance interruptions for fixture replacement.